MikePacey/Lancaster-HEC/docs/filestore.rst

 The scp command defaults to your home directory on the HEC, so relative file paths should start from there.
 For storage, scratch or other filestore areas using the full directory path is recommended.
-If you have difficulty determining the full path to a directory a useful approach is to login to the HEC in a separate window, use the **cd** command to change to the desired directory and then run the command **pwd** (print working directory) which will show the full path to the directory.
-This can then be copy-and-pasted into your desktop/IUS window containing the **scp** command.
+If you have difficulty determining the full path to a directory a useful approach is to login to the HEC in a separate window, use the ``cd`` command to change to the desired directory and then run the command ``pwd`` (print working directory) which will show the full path to the directory.
+This can then be copy-and-pasted into your desktop/IUS window containing the ``scp`` command.

+.. note:
-Note that while logged in to the HEC you can use the convenient shortcuts
-$global_storage and $global_scratch to refer to your HEC storage and scratch filestore areas, but these will only work for commands run on the HEC.
+  While logged in to the HEC you can use the convenient shortcuts *$global_storage* and *$global_scratch* to refer to your HEC storage and scratch filestore areas, but these will only work for commands run on the HEC.

 Transferring files to the HEC from a Windows PC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Transferring files between the HEC and a local desktop PC requires your
-PC to run a client application capable of the secure file transfer protocol.
+PC to run a client application capable of the *secure file transfer protocol*.
 There are several applications which support this.
 One such application is
-WinSCP, which can be found on AppsAnywhere
+*WinSCP*, which can be found on `AppsAnywhere<https://apps.lancaster.ac.uk/>`_.

+.. tip:
-Take care to ensure that text files such as job scripts are transferred in text
+  Take care to ensure that text files such as job scripts are transferred in *text
-mode in order to avoid problems caused by format differences between Unix
+  mode* in order to avoid problems caused by format differences between Unix
   and Windows text files.
 Binary files (i.e. files whose contents are not
-solely ASCII text) should be transferred in binary mode.
+  solely ASCII text) should be transferred in *binary mode*.

 Transferring files to the HEC from luna or other smb-compliant services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~